-- £3,120 per single adult (18+ and resident in the household referred) and/or; - £6,240 for someone disabled with complex needs.
+• £3,192 per single adult (18+ and resident in the household referred) and/or;

+• £6,384 for someone registered disabled, with complex needs.

-These figures will be increased annually in line with CPI, and written into the following year's Grant Strategy.
+-however, the figures above have increased annually since 2023/24 in line with CPI, and represent the threshold for savings for this year's Grant Strategy.

-The referring officer must submit the application to Peter Hardisty, HPLC Grants Officer (0121 426 1600 or peter.hardisty@hplc.org.uk) by secure means, in line with GDPR legislation established in 2018.
+The referring officer must submit the application to Peter Hardisty, HPLC Grants Officer (0121 426 1600 or peter.hardisty@hplc.org.uk) by secure means, in line with current GDPR legislation.
 Applications for an individual may not be made more than once per year (defined as twelve months since the award date of any previous grant), and no more than three grants can be made for an individual/household in any rolling ten-year period (from date of approval of the first grant).